top of page

 2. Vaccine trafficking and display at immunologically relevant sites

 For a healthy adaptive immune response, the immunogen must traffic with the right kinetics, to the right cell, at an optimal concentration.
 The pathways of antigen trafficking are especially relevant for generating effective vaccine responses.
-Combining principles from cell biology and immunology, we are investigating the pathways that improve immunogen trafficking and display at immunologically relevant organs and cells.
+Combining principles from cell biology and immunology, we investigate the pathways that improve immunogen trafficking and display at immunologically relevant organs and cells.

 aim2.jpg